 Bring Your Boat!

-We’re really placing emphasis on boats and on the water activities for 2020 and look forward to welcoming old friends and new to the 2017 Festival.
-If you would like more information, please see the Skippers Invitation 2017.
-For further details or to register your boat and attendance, please contact us, email: email@example.com
+We’re really placing emphasis on boats and on the water activities for 2020 and look forward to welcoming old friends and new to the 2018 Festival.
+For further details or to register your boat and attendance, please contact our Maritime Coordinator, Paul Mudie.
+Email: email@example.com

 Black Gold – Built and owned by Portsoy resident Alisdair Scott.